govpun1-web/govpun1-web/README.md

-### Hey, I'm Eugene
+### Hey, I'm Yevheny

   I'm building [**Tessera**](https://tesseraai.io) — a programmable gateway that sits between your code and OpenAI / Anthropic / Mistral / Groq / Cohere, auto-routing requests to cheaper-equivalent models, caching the obvious repeats, compressing prompts losslessly, and arbitraging async traffic onto batch APIs.

-  You install the SDK, your existing code runs unchanged, and your LLM bill drops 20-40% on real workloads.
+  You install the SDK, your existing code runs unchanged, and your LLM bill drops 30-40% on real workloads.
 We charge 20% of measured savings.
 If we save you nothing, you pay nothing.

   **Free tier:** 60M tokens/month, no card up front.
 Built for solo devs, side projects, hobbyists who want production-grade infra without a procurement conversation.